LizaGarg19/Chinook-Database-Project/README.md

-# 🎧 Chinook BI Dashboard
+SQL-Powered Business Intelligence Dashboard Project

 This project uses the **Chinook music store database** to explore sales, customer behavior, and revenue trends using SQL and data visualization tools.